Self-Publishing Vs. Affiliate Marketing!

 Before I reveal if (in my humble opinion) affiliate marketing is actually better than product creation, I want to let you know that both can be tremendously powerful.

-I’ve often said that product creators make the best affiliates.
+I’ve often said that product creators (Authors and Teachers) make the best affiliates.

 Naturally, this will always be the best way to sell affiliate products, right?

 More and more, I’m realizing that you can build a tremendously powerful email list without any customers of your own, theoretically.

 That being said, I want to break down this affiliate marketing vs. product creation debate once and for all.

 Affiliate marketing is tremendously powerful, because you don’t really need to do any customer support, unless you want to.